FuerteTurtle/dgoodrich_designs/parser/parser.md

 I will be taking an iterative approach to modifying the grammar.
 Ply can help me identify ambiguity and other grammar specification errors and I intend to use this feature while I modify the kxi grammar to be amenable to an LR1 parse.

 There are a few obvious modifications I will briefly describe.
-All usage of the `*` operator will have to be broken into two rules, for example if the rule is
+All usage of the `*` operator will have to be broken into three rules, for example if the rule is

 ```
 a->b*